Chill-Sam/Rust/README.md

 01-calculator : calculator program that does addition, subtraction, multiplication and subtraction : Finished

-02-meritscore : PERSONAL meritscore calculator (Not to be used by others) : Finished
+02-meritscore : PERSONAL meritscore calculator (Not designed to be used by others) : Finished